DebbiePotts87/how-to-visit-the-netherlands/README.md

 * Following update
     * 2 more cities with all features
 The end goal for this website is to feature information on a total of eight cities.
-They will have all of the currently implimented features along with new features such as travel information and hotel reviews.
+They will have all of the currently implemented features along with new features such as travel information and hotel reviews.
-Further down the line there is the option to branch out and provide information on other countries using the branding 'How to Visit.'
+Further down the line, there is the option to branch out and provide information on other countries using the branding 'How to Visit.'

 * [Jira](https://www.atlassian.com/software/jira) was used during this planning process to plan a sprint.
 You can see how I planned it [here](assets/doumentation/sprint.png)

 ### Structure

 * Information Architecture (IA)
-    * A tree structure was used for the navigation to make moving around the page easier for the user
+    * A tree structure was used for the navigation to make moving around the page easier for the user.
-    * Information laid out in outlined sections with their own headers to make sections and information quick to locate
+    * Information is laid out in outlined sections with their own headers to make sections and information quick to locate
-    * Information placed above Googlemaps so that it is not missed by the user
+    * Information is placed above Google-maps so that it is not missed by the user
 * Interactive Experience
     * Controls on all videos on the website
     * Carousels used for the gallery page for positive typography